 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child."
-(KCSIE Sept 2016).
+(Keeping children safe in education (KCSIE) Sept 2016).

-Thomas's fully recognizes its responsibilities for child protection and is aware that the safeguarding and promotion of the welfare of children is of paramount importance.
-We endeavour to provide a safe and welcoming environment where children are respected and valued.
+Thomas's fully recognizes its moral and statutory responsibilities for child protection and is aware that the safeguarding and promotion of the welfare of children is of paramount importance.
+The School endeavours to provide a safe and welcoming environment where children are respected and valued.
 We are alert to signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
 Our procedures comply with DfE guidance and are in line with our local safeguarding children boards.

-This policy applies to all staff, parents, volunteers, visitors and to pupils on and off the school site whilst they are the responsibility of the school.
+This policy applies to all staff, parents, volunteers, visitors and to pupils on and off the school site whilst they are the responsibility of the School.

-Key Personnel and contact details for Safeguarding at Thomas's

-Thomas's Battersea Designated Safeguarding Lead: Deputy Designated Safeguarding Lead: Anthony Douglas adouglas@thomas-s.co.uk Clare Oswald coswald@thomas-s.co. uk 020 7978 0900 Thomas's Clapham Designated Safeguarding Lead: Deputy Designated Safeguarding Lead: Jon Chesworth jchesworth@thomas-s.co.uk Helen Stewart-Morgan 020 7326 9300 Thomas's Fulham Designated Safeguarding Lead: Deputy Designated Safeguarding Lead: hstewart-morgan@thomas-s.co.uk Annette Dobson adobson@thomas-s.co.uk Paul Wild pwild@thomas-s.co.uk 020 7751 8200 lwalters@thomas-s.co.uk
+This policy outlines Key Personnel (Page 2), Principles (Page 2), Roles and Responsibilities (Page 4), Safeguarding Practices (Page 6) Child Protection Procedures (Page 9), References (Page 15) and Appendices (Page 16)

+KEY PERSONNEL AND CONTACT DETAILS FOR SAFEGUARDING AT THOMAS'S adouglas@thomas-s.co.uk

+Thomas's Battersea 020 7978 0900

+Designated Safeguarding Lead: Anthony Douglas

+Deputy Designated Safeguarding Lead: Clare Oswald

+coswald@thomas-s.co.uk

+Online Safety Officer: Peter O'Loughlin

+poloughlin@thomas-s.co.yk

+Thomas's Clapham 020 7326 9300

+Designated Safeguarding Lead: Jon Chesworth

+jchesworth@thomas-s.co.uk

+Deputy Designated Safeguarding Lead: Helen Stewart-Morgan

+hstewart-morgan@thomas-s.co.uk

+Deputy Designated Safeguarding Lead (EY): Hannah Ford

+hford@thomas-s.co.uk

+Online Safety Officer Faye Ellis

+fellis@thomas-s.co.uk

+Thomas's Fulham 020 7751 8200

+Designated Safeguarding Lead: Annette Dobson

+adobson@thomas-s.co.uk

+Deputy Designated Safeguarding Lead: Paul Wild

+pwild@thomas-s.co.uk